 As each wedding is unique, I now generally meet my clients on Skype or Zoom, but if you live in central Cambridge, I generally meet couples at The Architect pub on Castle Hill for a free, no-obligation chat about your wedding day photography.
 I prefer to meet after 6:30 PM.
 On Saturdays or Sundays, meeting anytime from midday is fine, provided that I am not shooting a wedding.

-My name is Jean-Luc Benazet, I have been a Cambridge wedding photographer for over 20 years.
-I love to capture relaxed storytelling wedding photography, and people having a good time.
-Book my services today!
+My name is Jean-Luc Benazet, I have been a Cambridge photographer for over 20 years.
+I love to capture relaxed portrait & wedding photography.
+Contact me today!

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 |cookielawinfo-checbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|

 |cookielawinfo-checbox-functional||11 months||The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Functional".|

 |cookielawinfo-checbox-others||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Other.|

 |cookielawinfo-checkbox-necessary||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookies is used to store the user consent for the cookies in the category "Necessary".|